Qigong, Tai Chi and Yoga

-Align & Flow Yoga Susan
+Align & Flow Yoga – Open Level Class – Susan

 This system of Hatha Yoga utilizes principles of alignment that, when learned and practiced, allow for ease of movement on and off the mat.
-Practicing yoga becomes an art form and the alignment principles provide the basis for a deeper opening of the mind, body and heart.
+Practicing yoga becomes an art form as the alignment principles provide the basis for a deeper opening of the mind, body and heart.
 Bring a mat.

 Intermediate Amrit Yoga – Suzan

 Amrit Yoga revitalizes the body, calms the mind, and deepens self-awareness bringing the body, mind, and spirit into a state of harmony and balance.
 A sequence of yoga postures stretches and strengthens the entire body releasing chronic tension.
-Energy then flows to areas of your body most in need of rejuvenation and healing.
+Energy then flows to the areas of your body most in need of rejuvenation and healing.
 Bring a mat to class.

 Yang-Style Tai Chi Chuan – Wendy

-Modern medical research has shown that, properly practiced, Tai Chi’s slow meditative motions can reduce heart rate and blood pressure and increase stamina, balance, leg strength and vital energy.
+Modern medical research has shown that, properly practiced, Tai Chi’s slow meditative motions can reduce heart rate and blood pressure, and increase stamina, balance, leg strength and vital energy.
 You will also learn a profoundly deep breathing and no-thought meditation.

-Qigong + Tai Chi – Lucy
+NEW: Qigong + Tai Chi – Lucy

 Students will learn a beautiful Tai Chi form and also practice a series of slow, dance-like Qigong movements which will help increase stamina and vitality, reduce stress, enhance the immune system, improve balance, and aid cardiovascular, respiratory, circulatory, lymphatic, and digestive functions.
 Students at all levels will benefit from this practice.